louisgag/mbdyn-gsoc-projects/data/projects/aspects.md

 ##### GSOC 2017 CODING STARTS

-* The names and settings of the needed aspects are drafted completely.
+* The names and TEST settings of the needed aspects are drafted completely.

 ##### GSOC 2017 MIDTERM